 How to do it

 Though the six steps mentioned above seem easy, implementing them in practice can be challenging.
 The most effective way to do it is to have a guide as you continue to build out your dashboards.
-That is why Toucan has come up with the guided analytics approach.
+That is why Toucan has come up with the customer-facing approach.
 In this way, you can be sure to never get lost in the application as you create dashboards and empower your team.